DavidManda/QuIPv/Portfolio A/Project requirements.md

 ### Non-functional requirements
 1. User Interface
-    1. Use of all features of the program can be learnt within 1 hour from a guide
+    1. Use of all features of the program can be learnt in at most 5-10 minutes, due to its similarity of the clients previous system MicroStrategy.
     1. The general flow of drivers to outcomes in the visualisation will be left to right
 1. Maintainability & Extendability
-    1. The data strucutre for each node will allow any number of nodes to be implemented in a graph
+    1. The data structure for each node will allow any number of nodes to be implemented in a graph
 1. Security
     1. Standard security protocols will be used to retrieve data from MySql database
     1. Exportation of the visualisations will be accompanied with a checksum(MD5) for safe file sharing